racheleckenrod/griefSupport/README.md

 went all around and was able to do some deleting of loose ends but mostly not.

 here is another HEAD

+wa able to delete several merged branches, and pretty sure I cont deleted any of these other branches as they are heroku